 DNS leak protection – turn on or off the DNS leak protection (What is DNS leak protection?).

-If DNS leak protection is turned on, you’ll be able to choose which DNS servers you want to use: CactusVPN, OpenDNS or Google Public DNS servers.
+If DNS leak protection is turned on, you’ll be able to choose which DNS servers you want to use: CactusVPN, Cloudflare, OpenDNS or Google Public DNS servers.